MRR Churn Rate

 |---|---|

-| MRR | The total MRR at the end of the period. |
+| Retained | The MRR from those original customers that is still being paid at the end of the period. |

-| Contraction | The MRR lost from existing customers downgrading their subscriptions during the period. |
+| Churned | The MRR lost from original customers who canceled all paid subscriptions during the lookback window. |

-| Churned MRR | The total amount of MRR lost from customers who canceled all paid subscriptions during the period. |
+| Contraction | The MRR lost from original customers downgrading their subscriptions during the lookback window. |

-| MRR Churn Rate | The calculated MRR Churn Rate for the period (displayed as a percentage). |
+| MRR Churn Rate | The calculated MRR Churn Rate for the period (Churned / Original, displayed as a percentage). |

 The MRR Churn Rate is typically shown in red to visually emphasize the financial loss.